codeconsortium/CCDNUserProfileBundle/Resources/doc/install.md

 ## Dependencies:

-> Note you will need a User Bundle so that you can map the UserInterface to your own User entity.
-You can use whatecer User Bundle you prefer.
+> Note you will need a User Bundle so that you can map the ProfileUserInterface to your own User entity.
+> You can use whatever User Bundle you prefer.
 FOSUserBundle is highly rated.

 ## Installation:

-Installation takes only 4 steps:
+Installation takes only 5 steps:

 1. Download and install dependencies via Composer.
 2. Register bundles with AppKernel.php.
 3. Update your app/config/routing.yml.
 4. Update your app/config/config.yml.
+5. Update your user entity.
-5. Update your database schema.
+6. Update your database schema.

 ### Step 1: Download and install dependencies via Composer.